 C25K 5K Trainer

 Great for beginners, C25K is specifically designed to train non-runners for a 5K run.
 It promises to get you there in just eight weeks, as long as you stick to the scheduled runs three times a week.
 The app provides a training plan that has a mix of running and walking, and it has seamless integration with MyFitnessPal, so you can track your calories as well.
 New improvements include an easy-to-access Apple Watch complication shortcut, improved calories, distance, steps accuracy from Apple Watch syncing, and improved social media sharing.

 Nike Run Club

 This is the ultimate running partner.
 Not only will Nike Run Club give you the GPS tracking of your run, but it also provides guided running workouts.
 Enjoy weekly and monthly distance challenges to keep you motivated and the voice of a coach that will keep you off the couch.
 New versions offer enhanced run details where you can view more post-run metrics in your activity summary, including cadence, fastest mile, and more.
 Apple Watch improvements include run level cover, an updated Quick Start selector, and more personalized Challenge leaderboards.
-Add the new Quickstart widget to your screen and make it even easier to start your next run.
-New NRC widgets display your personalized run stats on the iPhone home screen.
+New NRC widgets display your run stats on the iPhone home screen.
 Show your colors with the Run Level widget, and see your post-run progress with the Last Run widget.

-The great thing about yoga apps is how applicable it is to all sorts of scenarios, whether you’re looking for a way to alleviate stress, recover from an injury, or build muscular strength for your next endeavor.
+The great thing about yoga apps is how applicable yoga is to all sorts of scenarios, whether you’re looking for a way to alleviate stress, recover from an injury, or build muscular strength for your next endeavor.
 The selection of apps below will allow you to learn the poses and positions while presenting all the necessary knowledge you may need to become a true practitioner.